atofigh/git-raw/README.md

 This is another project that comes very close to meeting the goals of git-raw.
 The downsides of git-fat, for my personal use-cases, include

-1. does not use soft links, and therefore, requires an extra copy (one in the fat store and one in the working directory) of each large file that you want to work with, even if you only need read access to those large files.
+1. does not use symlinks, and therefore, requires an extra copy (one in the fat store and one in the working directory) of each large file that you want to work with, even if you only need read access to those large files.
 This is a big issue for me because I need to be able to handle really huge files (hundreds of GBs).
 There is no way I would want to have even a single unnecessary copy of one of those files.
 2. does not (at least currently) support multiple different fat-stores